The Blacksmith’s Dilemma

 "Greetings, Wakaluga," called the madman, who had no difficulty in remembering the blacksmith, even though his mind was so often muddled about other things.
 "How kind of you to visit me here.
 Come, sit down and share my supper."

 The madman was harmless enough, and Wakaluga had nothing else to do, so he sat on a rock beside him.
 Together they ate ripe berries and some honey which his old boyhood friend had collected from the wild bees.
-Wakaluga suddenly realized that this was the first food he had eaten for several days, and felt better for it, so he decided to humor his old friend and tell him the story of the king's demand.
+Wakaluga suddenly realized that this was the first food he had eaten for several days and felt the better for it.
+A strong fondness for his friend washed over him, along with a sadness for the path the hermit's life had taken him.
+Wakaluga decided tell his old companion the story of the King's demand.
 To his surprise, the other fellow sat quite still and listened to the end without interrupting.

 "Well," concluded Wakaluga, "that is my story; and if you can tell me what I am to do, you will be a better friend than any other, for they cannot help me."